-Note: Gray curves represent the distribution of median influence gaps for 500 iterations of the placebo test using all-White juries, with one/two members of the group randomly selected to be the placebo 'POC'.
-Blue lines represent the actual median racial influence gap for juries with one or two POC dissenters, respectively.
+Figure 3.
+Median influence gap for POC and placebo dissenters.
+Curves represent the distribution of median influence gaps for 500 iterations of the placebo test using all-White juries, with one/two members of the group randomly selected to be the placebo POC.
+Vertical lines represent the actual median racial influence gap for juries with one or two POC dissenters, respectively.

-To put this difference in perspective, consider two juries, one with a White dissenter who prefers 5, and one with a POC dissenter preferring 5.
-Both juries have 5 other White jurors whose preferences average to 2.5.
-Based on our results, we would expect the verdict of the jury with the White dissenter to be around 1 scale point away from the dissenter's initial position, a verdict of about 4.
-The jury with the POC dissenter, however, would come to a verdict between 2 and 3 - nearly one-third of the scale away from the dissenter's initial preference of 5, comparable to the difference between a "mild" punishment and a "substantial" one on the punishment scale.
+whose preferences average to 2.5.
+Given our results, we would expect the verdict of the jury with the White dissenter to be around 1 scale point away from the dissenter's initial position, a verdict of about 4.
+The jury with the POC dissenter, however, would come to a verdict between 2 and 3-nearly one-third of the scale away from the dissenter's initial preference of 5, comparable to the difference between a "mild" punishment and a "substantial" one on the punishment scale.

-As a robustness check, we identified every lone dissenter in our all-White juries across every round and computed the influence gap for those juries.29 To these dissenting White jurors, we added all lone POC dissenters.
-We then regressed the influence gap on an indicator of whether the dissenting juror was White or a person of color.30 We again find that lone POC dissenters were less influential than lone White dissenters in all-White juries (b = 0.48, $SE_b = 0.19$, p = 0.01).
-As shown in Figure 4, the estimated influence gaps are about 50 percent larger for lone POC dissenters.
+As a robustness check, we identified every lone dissenter in our all-White juries across every round and computed the influence gap for those juries.27 To these dissenting White jurors, we added all lone POC dissenters.
+We then regressed the influence gap on an indicator of whether the dissenting juror was White or a POC.28 We again find that lone POC dissenters were less influential than lone White dissenters in all-White juries (b = 0.48, SE_b = 0.19, p = .01).
+As shown in figure 4, the estimated influence gaps are about 50% larger for lone POC dissenters.

-Third, it may be that POC dissenters are not disadvantaged by race per se but rather by starting with a more anti-corporate preference.
-Indeed, the POC dissenters are substantially more likely to have more punitive preferences than their juries than their White placebo dissenters.
+Third, it may be that POC dissenters are not disadvantaged by race per se but rather by starting with a more anticorporate preference.
+Indeed, the POC dissenters are substantially more likely to have more punitive preferences than their White placebo dissenters.
 To test this explanation, we conducted a matching analysis.
-We paired POC dissenters with White dissenters with similar pre-deliberation preferences relative to their jury's mean.31 We repeated the regression analysis of dissenters using the weights produced by the matching analysis, which achieved good balance on the matching variables.
-As Figure 4 shows, the substantive conclusion is unchanged: POC dissenters experience a greater influence gap than white dissenters (b = 0.39, $SE_b = 0.20$, p = 0.05).
+We paired POC dissenters with White dissenters with similar predeliberation preferences relative to their jury's mean.29 We repeated the regression analysis of dissenters using the weights produced by the matching analysis, which achieved good balance on the matching variables.
+As figure 4 shows, the substantive conclusion is unchanged: POC dissenters experience a greater influence gap than White dissenters (b = 0.39, SE_b = 0.20, p = .05).